 And after much comparison, I chose to finance my car purchase through the dealership (BMW Financial Services) for the following reasons:

-Your main lender is not always the best choice – Since most of my banking is with RBC, I kicked the tires with them first, and the best rate that RBC was able to offer me was 6.26%, and that’s after I negotiated them down from a 6.90% posted rate.
+Your main lender is not always the best choice – The best rate that my bank was able to offer me was 6.26%, and that’s after I negotiated them down from a 6.90% posted rate.
 I saved 3.36% in interest rate, and potentially hundreds of dollars by doing a little research and choosing not to settle.

 Open Term – I financed the car over 48 months (4 years), and the loan is open, meaning I could pay it off anytime from now until it terminates in 2016.